Sanjay-sahoo/sanjay/README.md

-This file contains details about the data visualization lab
+This file contains details about the data visualization lab and data warehouse,mining concepts